List of SOE F Section networks and agents

 This article lists the clandestine networks, also known as circuits, (réseaux in French) established in France by F Section of the British Special Operations Executive during World War II.
 The SOE agents assigned to each network are also listed.
 SOE agents, with a few exceptions, were trained in the United Kingdom before being infiltrated into France.
 Some agents served in more than one network and are listed more than once.

 The clandestine networks and agents were "dedicated to encourage and aid resistance" to the German occupation of the country.
 Activities included gathering intelligence, organizing and supplying indigenous resistance groups, and sabotaging transportation, communications, and industrial facilities.
-A typical SOE network had three agents: (1) Circuit organiser: leader, planner, and recruiter of new members.
-2) Wireless Radio Operator: send and receive wireless messages to and from SOE headquarters in London, encode and decode messages, maintain wireless sets.
-(3) Courier or messenger: travel between organiser, wireless operator, and resistance groups to deliver and receive messages, and, on occasion, deliver explosives and other equipment.
+A typical SOE network had three agents: 1.
+Circuit organiser: leader, planner, and recruiter of new members.
+2. Wireless Radio Operator: send and receive wireless messages to and from SOE headquarters in London, encode and decode messages, maintain wireless sets.
+3. Courier or messenger: travel between organiser, wireless operator, and resistance groups to deliver and receive messages, and, on occasion, deliver explosives and other equipment.
 Large networks sometimes had more than one courier and wireless operator.

 Each network was given a name and each agent belonging to the network had one or more code names and aliases which he used in France.
-For example, SOE organiser George Reginald Starr was the organiser of the Wheelwright network and known as "Hilaire" to French contacts in the Resistance and to other SOE personnel.
+For example, George Reginald Starr was the organiser of SOE's Wheelwright network and known as "Hilaire" to French contacts in the Resistance and to other SOE personnel.

-Nearly 50 SOE networks were operating in France when the country was liberated from German control in 1944.
-Forty-three circuits were no longer existent at that time of which 31 had been destroyed by the Germans.
+Sixty SOE F Section networks are listed below as operating in France during World War II.
+Forty-three circuits were no longer existent at the time that France was fully liberated from German control of which 31 had been destroyed by the Germans.

 Approximately 470 SOE agents served in France during World War II.
 The Valençay SOE Memorial in Valençay, France lists the names of 91 men and 13 women who were killed, executed, or died in prison while serving as SOE agents.

+The field agents and networks were supported by F Section headquarters in London.
+The staff of F Section consisted of 24 people in 1944.
+Its key members were leader Maurice Buckmaster, assistant Vera Atkins, and deputy Nicholas Bodington.
+Jacques de Guélis was briefing officer, Gerrard Morel was signals officer, Robert Bourne-Patterson was planning officer, Selwyn Jepson was the recruiting officer, and Leo Marks was in charge of coding and cyphers.
+F Section headquarters were on Baker Street but meetings with agents took place at apartments in Orchard Court.
+Administration, training, transportation, technology, etc. were handled by other SOE sections.
+SOE employment totaled about 13,000.

-Networks, operations, and personnel
+Networks and personnel

-Asymptote

-Operation Asymptote was mounted in February 1944, while the Operational Instructions were quite clear, the disguised objective was to rescue two agents Émile Bollaert and Pierre Brossolette who had been captured on 2 February 1944 while trying to leave Brittany by boat.
-F. F. E. Yeo-Thomas (alias Shelley, alias Asymptote alias Cheval) and Maurice Lostrie (alias Trieur) were dropped on the night of 24 February 1944 by a RAF Halifax of 161 Squadron on DZ (Drop-zone) Sarrall, 16 km NE of Montluçon, Allier.
-Yeo-Thomas was captured by the Gestapo on 21 March 1944.
-Brossolette died while trying to escape the next day.

-Autogiro

-The first SOE network, organised in Paris by Pierre de Vomécourt in May 1941, but destroyed in May 1942 after being betrayed by Mathilde Carre.
+All names of networks and dates for the operations of individual networks are from M. R. D. Foot's SOE in France (2004), pages 466-467.
+Dates of network operations are inclusive; some networks had lengthy periods of inactivity within the dates cited.
+Individual agents may have served in more than one network or during only part of the time the network was operational.